singleababu/alx-system_engineering-devops/README.md

-My six shell redirection readme
+#!/bin/bash
+echo "Hello, World"
+My readme file for hello world you can0.
+Where am I?